Kannur Dental College: Student Death Not Due To Caste Bias

-Kannur Dental College refutes claims of caste discrimination in the tragic death of a BDS student, suggesting a loan app issue was the primary factor, as police investigate allegations of abetment.
+Kannur Dental College refutes claims of caste discrimination in a student's death, attributing the tragedy to complications arising from a mobile loan app and prompting a police investigation into potential abetment of suicide.

 Key Points

-- Kannur Dental College denies allegations of caste discrimination in the death of a BDS student.
+- Kannur Dental College denies allegations of caste discrimination in the death of a BDS student, Nithin Raj.

-- The college attributes the student's death to issues related to a loan taken through a mobile app.
+- The college management suggests a loan taken through a mobile app may have contributed to the student's distress.

-- Police are investigating the case, including allegations of abetment of suicide against faculty members.
+- Police have registered a case against two faculty members for abetment of suicide and under the SC/ST Act.

-- The college management has provided CCTV footage and other documents to the police.
+- The college claims it has provided CCTV footage and other evidence to the police to aid the investigation.

-- Cyber police have arrested three individuals in connection with the loan and related threats.
+- The student's brother-in-law expresses dissatisfaction with the ongoing police probe, alleging key individuals are being protected.

 The management of Kannur Dental College, where a BDS student died after allegedly jumping from a building, on Sunday said his death was not due to caste discrimination but linked to a loan taken through a mobile app.